-My monograph on the classic 1948 film, Letter from an Unknown Woman, can now be purchased as an ebook!
+My monograph on the classic 1948 film, Letter from an Unknown Woman (© 2018), can now be purchased as an ebook!

-To see the opening pages of my monograph (MSWord download) go here.
+To preview the opening pages (MSWord download) go here.

-If you haven't seen it, you can watch the film itself by going here.
+If you haven't seen the film, you can watch it by going here.

 Visit my blog, E pur si muove!
 (I recently reactivated this.
 It was inactive for about five years.)